 Our Manifesto

-When I originally got the idea for Kachingle in May of 2003 I called it DonationPal.
-At around that time I had another idea that I called SubscriptionPal.
-I noodled over both ideas for awhile, and then abruptly dropped SubscriptionPal – which was a metered networked paywall concept (some similarities to what the New York Times has announced), in favor of Kachingle.
-Here’s why.
+When I originally got the idea for Kachingle in May of 2003 it had two forms: DonationPal and SubscriptionPal.
+I noodled over both ideas for awhile, and then decided to embrace DonationPal first: Here’s why.

 When I was a kid I loved science fiction.
 My favorite author was Isaac Asimov and I avidly read the Foundation Trilogy.
 Remember how the goal was to save the universe from going into a long period of hell after the downfall of the Galactic Empire?
 And how the protagonists struggled to accomplish this?
 We are in the same scenario now, and each of us can be Hari Seldon.